w0nlyy/fifa-players-analysis/README.md

 Usage:
 - Run the notebook sequentially without modifying cell order.
 - Review the analysis and visualization cells for plots and conclusions.
-- Dataset should be placed as fifa_players.csv in the project root directory.
+- The dataset should be placed as fifa_players.csv in the project root directory.

 Python version: 3.12